Superradiant phase transition in complex networks: Phase transitions in complex networks

+It is instructive to compare Eqs. \eqref{Tc_con}, \eqref{Eq13R} with the results obtained in the framework of other mean-field theories suitable for the Ising model, see \cite{Napoli2, Bianconi2, Dorogovtsev}.
+In ~\cite{Napoli2} authors consider the approximation of the Ising model on a BA network by the effective long-range homogeneous Ising model providing effective spin-spin interaction strength determined through the average degree of the BA network.
+The result for the effective long-range Ising model may be obtained from \eqref{Eq13R} setting $\zeta\simeq \langle k\rangle$ that implies $\langle k^2\rangle \approx \langle k\rangle^2$.
+Physically, such a condition means ``homogenization" of the scale-free network, which may be relevant for large degree exponent $\gamma$, cf. \cite{Dorogovtsev}.
+As it follows from TABLE I, such an approximation error for the effective long-range Ising model grows with the number of nodes $N$ as $\zeta\ / \langle k\rangle = \frac{1}{4} \textrm{ln}(N)$.
+Moreover, as it follows from Fig. 2, discrepancy between $\zeta$ and $\langle k\rangle$ is large enough within domain $1<\gamma<3$, where the effective long-range Ising model seems to be inapplicable.

+To be more specific, in Fig.5 we examine the effective long-range Ising model for the scale-free network with degree exponent $\gamma=3.75$; the dashed green curve in Fig.5 represents the phase boundary in this case.
+This mean-field approach accuracy may be estimated from TABLE I; it is determined by ratio $\zeta\ / \langle k\rangle\simeq1.5(1-N^{-3/11})\approx1.26$ with $N=1000$.
+In this approximation the critical temperature (36) for the scale-free network behaves as $T_c=\lambda_c/\textrm{tanh}^{-1}[\frac{2\lambda_c}{{\Theta}{\langle k\rangle}}]$, which is reminiscent to the regular network with $\langle k\rangle=k_0$, cf. (30) and ~\cite{Napoli2}.
+Thereby, some discrepancies for the green curves in Fig.5 may be explained due to the scale-free network ``homogenezation" procedure.

+Red curves in Fig.5 establish temperature dependence for random networks.
+The dashed curve represents phase boundary in accordance with Eq.~\eqref{Tc_con}, i.e. in the limit of $S_z=0$.
+However, as it follows from numerical simulations given in Fig.4(b) we can treat collective spin $S_z$ in (34) as some constant possessing average value within temperature domain being under consideration if the variation of $S_z$ with temperature is not so large.

+In Fig.5 we represent the solid red curve for the random network possessing $S_z\approx0.3$ and relevant to the red curve with circles in Fig.4(b).
+Within this limit the temperature dependence on $\lambda$ is obtained from (34a) and approaches

+As clearly seen from Fig.5, for moderate values of collective spin $S_z$ and coupling strength $\Theta$ the temperature dependence (the dashed curve) approaches its phase boundary.
+At the same time, dependence for the random networks is close to the solid green curve that characterizes the scale-free network in the random domain, cf. \cite{Barabook}.

-From~\eqref{Eq13R} it follows that since $\zeta\to\infty$ for the scale-free network in the thermodynamic limit, the critical temperature of the PM-FM phase transition is also infinite.
-However, the finite critical temperature for the PM-FM SR phase transition occurs due to the finite size effects for the scale-free network, see TABLE I. In particular, the last column in TABLE I displays the critical number of nodes which is required to obtain PM-FM SR phase transition for a given network system.
-As example, for the BA scale-free network that imposes $\gamma=3$ the critical temperature of the phase transition is $T_c=\frac{1}{8}\ \Theta {{\langle}k\rangle} \textrm{ln}(N_c)$ that immediately defines the critical number of nodes
+The finite size effects may be obtained from the last column in TABLE I that displays the critical number of nodes, which is required to obtain phase transition for a given network system.
+As example, from (36) for the BA scale-free network that imposes $\gamma=3$ the critical temperature of the phase transition is $T_c=\frac{1}{8}\ \Theta {{\langle}k\rangle} \textrm{ln}(N_c)$ that immediately defines the critical number of nodes

-It is noteworthy that the random network in the connected regime exhibits the behaviour similar to the BA network with $\gamma=3$ (see TABLE I).
-In this case one can assume ${\langle}k\rangle=\textrm{ln}(N_c)$ that leads to the exponential increasing of the critical number of nodes, that is $N_c\approx e^{\frac{2T_c}{\Theta}}$.